 Essential minerals including manganese, selenium, chromium and others affect carbohydrate tolerance and the body’s ability to regulate glucose metabolism.
 When these are deficient or unbalanced, this can cause severe fatigue and perhaps feelings of depression.

-Hair mineral analyses of depression sufferers usually reveal elevated levels of calcium.
+Hair mineral analysis of depression sufferers usually reveal elevated levels of calcium.
 This means that you may feel depressed because you have too much calcium in your body tissues where it doesn’t belong.
 This is caused by adrenal fatigue.
 Calcium stabilizes cell membranes and increases the voltage at which nerve cells fire.
 This effectively has a depressive effect on the central nervous system.
 This is an extremely common cause of depression.
 The only way I know to correct this issue is with balancing the body chemistry with a mineral balancing program like Myers Detox Protocol.
 Simply taking calcium or avoiding it does not remedy this problem.

 Metal Toxicity and Depression